Can my SIG host an SRC at our conference?

 Can I submit group work to an ACM SRC?

 Team projects will be accepted from Undergraduate students.
 One person should be designated by the team to attend the conference and make the oral presentation.
-This person along with another team member will be eligible for travel reimbursement for up to $500.00.
 Should the designated presenter win first, second or third place in their respective competition only they will receive the medal and monetary award.
 Only individual research is accepted from Graduate (Masters or PhD program) students; group research projects will not be considered.
 If an individual is part of a group research project and wants to participate in an SRC, they can only present their part of the research.
-Only they will receive the travel stipend and monetary award (should they win).
+Only they will receive the monetary award (should they win).

 Can already published works be submitted to an SRC?